Choosing a Major and Making Career Choices

 Credit for LAT 201 (3 hours) for score of 3 on Latin literature or Vergil.

-Credit for MTH 151 (5 hours) for score of 3, then enroll in a
+Credit for MTH 151 (5 hours) for score of 3 or a B subscore of 4, then enroll

-(4 hours) may be possible; check with chief departmental adviser.
+(4 hours) may be possible; check with the chief departmental adviser.

 Credit and acceptable score determined by department.